A study in patients with SMA showed SPINRAZA® (nusinersen)

 • RULM interpretation in ambulatory patients may have been limited by ceiling effects, which may have affected the results of the study

-Improvement in mean walking distance from baseline in the 6MWT at each assessment in ambulatory patients3
+Increases in mean walking distance from baseline in the 6MWT at each assessment in ambulatory patients3

 Mean improvement in walking distance (in meters) from baseline